cn-tools/cntools_FreshRssExtensions/README.md

 This plug-in remove emojis in the title of newly added feed entries.

+### SendToMyJD2

+Send links of new feed entries to your jDownloader2 instance\
+Have a look into the [DOCUMENTATION](https://github.com/cn-tools/cntools_FreshRssExtensions/tree/master/xExtension-SendToMyJD2#documentation)

 ### YouTubeChannel2RssFeed

 Transfer on the fly a YouTube URL into an RSS Feed\
-Have a look into the [DOCUMENTATION](https://github.com/cn-tools/cntools_FreshRssExtensions/tree/master/xExtension-YouTubeChannel2RssFeed)
+Have a look into the [DOCUMENTATION](https://github.com/cn-tools/cntools_FreshRssExtensions/tree/master/xExtension-YouTubeChannel2RssFeed#documentation)

 ## Translations